Micro Update Service (MUS)

 Identifying the Target Record

-The first line of the text file must identify the ManagementStudio object to be updated.
+The first line must identify the ManagementStudio object to update, using the format:

 ID:IdType:TargetName